pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 of the modeling process while providing user-control and remaining extensible.
 This guide aims to build users' understanding of the ModelChain class.
-It assumes some familiarity with object-oriented ipython in Python, but most information should be understandable even without a solid understanding of classes.
+It assumes some familiarity with object-oriented code in Python, but most information should be understandable even without a solid understanding of classes.

 A :py:class:`~.modelchain.ModelChain` is composed of a